YanickZengaffinen/ZEngine/README.md

 </p>

 <p>
-All API classes and methods must at least be documented with a <summary>
+All API classes and methods must at least be documented with a &ltsummary$gt
 <guide> tags may be used to clarify why certain things are implemented the way they are.
 </p>